 We find that most patients experiencing infertility only need minimal treatment and regulation of cycles.
 For patients who need more advanced treatment, our brand new IVF lab is ready to provide this service.
 We have assembled the most advanced technology available, including Nikon and Olympus microscopes, Eppendorf micromanipulators, a Hamilton Thorne LYKOS and Saturn 5 laser system allowing our embryologists to choose the method that best suits your embryos' needs.
 We have built our laboratory to conform to the highest air quality standards to ensure optimal growth and development.
 Our tissue bank is protected with the maximum security possible, including 24-hour temperature monitoring, to ensure that your frozen specimens are stored safely away until you are ready to utilize them.

 Dr. Bronson is Professor of Obstetrics & Gynecology and Pathology at Renaissance School of Medicine at Stony Brook University and Director of Reproductive Endocrinology.
-He is a Fellow of the American College of Obstetrics and Gynecology, holding boards in obstetrics and gynecology as well as reproductive endocrinology.
+He is a fellow of the American College of Obstetricians and Gynecologists, holding boards in obstetrics and gynecology as well as reproductive endocrinology.
 Additionally, he is a current member of the Endocrine Society, The Society of Reproductive Endocrinologists, the American Institute of Ultrasound Medicine, and the American Society of Reproductive Medicine, having been a Post-Graduate Course Director for that society and has served as a member of the Committee on Biotechnology of the New York State Bar Association.

 Dr. Bronson grew up in a medical household.
 His dad, a general practitioner in the days when doctors made house calls, had strongly influenced Dr. Bronson's medical practice style.
 He is a recipient of the Leonard Tow Humanism in Medicine Award of the Arnold P. Gold Foundation.
 He has always been interested in the "why" of things, which has resulted in his strong desire to delve deeply into issues, perhaps due to his undergraduate training at the Massachusetts Institute of Technology (MIT).
 He graduated from the New York University School of Medicine (as did his father), with honors.
 After an internship at Bellevue Hospital and two years of pioneering research on embryo transfer sponsored by the National Institute of Health (NIH), he did a residency in obstetrics and gynecology at the Hospital of the University of Pennsylvania and a fellowship in reproductive endocrinology and infertility at the Pennsylvania Hospital, in Philadelphia.